-Alongside Durmitor, Prokletije are the most fascinating mountain ridge in Montenegro: their sides rise steeply from the surrounding fields capped by hostile stone peaks which attract many mountaineers and alpinists.
+Alongside Durmitor, Prokletije is the most fascinating mountain ridge in Montenegro: their sides rise steeply from the surrounding fields capped by hostile stone peaks that attract many mountaineers and alpinists.

 Montenegro Hostel Team